ehsankhoshkhoy/intercropping.pe/README.md

 For example beans and sunflowers
 That has some function for doing indices.
 The input file for do that is a CSV file which has six columns .
-Zab : Ratio of species one to species. two.
+Zab : Ratio of first species to second species.
 Zba : vice versa
 B : ratio
 R : Replication of species